kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 1. Create a private Ethereum test network in Kurtosis with multiple nodes, that uses **Clique consensus** as proof of authority and that is previously set in the **genesis block**, with a **signer account**.
     1. Setup a bootnode first
+        1. Edit the `Configure()` method of the test `my_test.go`
+           1. Replace the body with the following code
+           ```
+           builder.WithSetupTimeoutSeconds(
+               240,
+           ).WithRunTimeoutSeconds(
+               240,
+           ).WithStaticFileFilepaths(map[services.StaticFileID]string{
+               genesisStaticFileID:  genesisStaticFilePath,
+               signerKeystoreFileID: signerKeystoreFilePath,
+               passwordStaticFileID: passwordStaticFilePath,
+           })
+           ```
-        1. Refactor the Setup() method of the test `my_test.go` in order to start the Ethereum private network with multiple nodes
+        1. Edit the Setup() method of the test `my_test.go` in order to start the Ethereum private network with multiple nodes
             1. In your preferred IDE, open the recent edited test `my_test` at `testsuite/testsuite_impl/my_test/my_test.go`
             1. Edit the container configuration to setup an Ethereum bootnode container
                1. Replace the `getContainerCreationConfig()` function body with this body